I don't understand... I'm in trouble... If that happens, please contact us.

 What is the Skill Test Level 3?

-This is a national examination that tests the specialized skills and knowledge of people working in various professions such as architectural carpentry, plastering, and block construction.
+It is a national test that tests the professional skills and knowledge of people working in various occupations such as Carpentry, Plastering, and block construction.

-What is the Japan Foundation Test for Basic Japanese?
+What is Japan Foundation Test for Basic Japanese?

 This is a test to determine whether or not you have the ability to have everyday conversation to a certain extent and not have any problems in daily life.